xzhangfordham/CISTutorials/transferFilesMobaXtermWindows.md

 ### Step 4:
 To upload a file to the remote machine from your local machine is a very similar process.
-In this example, I will be uploading an image from the folder “Screenshots” from my local computer to the remote machine.
+In this example, we will be uploading an image from the folder “Screenshots” from a local computer to the remote machine.

 <img src="/docs/assets/CISWork24.png" alt="'Screenshots' folder on local computer" width="600">

-I will upload it to the folder where I am currently located on the remote machine named “text_files” First, I will click the green **upload** button which will bring up a window of my local computer.
-I will navigate to the “Screenshots” folder through this window, open it and select the screenshot to upload.
-Then I will click **open**.
+We will upload it to the folder where we are currently located on the remote machine named “text_files” First, we will click the green **upload** button which will bring up a window of my local computer.
+We will navigate to the “Screenshots” folder through this window, open it and select the screenshot to upload.
+Then we will click **open**.

 <img src="/docs/assets/CISWork25.png" alt="Select screenshot from folder to upload" width="600">